 During summer months, many pilots prefer to fly early in the morning because it can provide a relief from the heat and allow them to achieve higher altitudes without hitting dangerously high temperatures.

 In the winter months, pilots typically fly in the early morning hours when there's a high pressure system present and little to no wind because they provide ideal conditions for flying.
-Other factors that determine the ideal flight time be location as well as potential weather patterns along the desired flight path.
+Other factors that determine the ideal flight time can be location as well as potential weather patterns along the desired flight path.

-There's a lot to consider when it comes down to the best time of day for your hot air balloon ride.
-Fortunately, as a passenger, that responsibility doesn't fall on your shoulders.
 As long as you have an experienced pilot and good weather conditions, most times will be a great time for flying.

 If you're looking to find a hot air balloon ride and have specific time constraints, it's best to contact your local provider directly for further information.
 Most companies offer morning flights from around the hours of 5AM to 12PM and later flights between 3PM to 7PM.